abdullahMorsi/Tweety/README.md

 # Tweety

-A social websit application that looks like twitter
+A social website application that looks like twitter

 - You can tweet as many tweets as you wish
-- You can follow & unfolow people you like
+- You can follow & unfollow people you like
 - There is a prfile page with your tweets and profile picture
 - There is a Like & Dislike System
-- A complete regesteration system
+- A complete regestration system
 - I used Postegres & Tableplus

 ## Home Page